muttequrashi/muttequrashi.github.io/content/_index.md

 sections:
   - block: hero
-    demo: true # Only display this section in the Wowchemy demo site
+    demo: false # Only display this section in the Wowchemy demo site
     content:
       title: Hugo Academic Theme
       image: